lepelog/botw-all-kilton-medals-route/route.md

 warp to Cryonis, grab Bomb Arrow DLC-Chest and launch W to Luminous Talus(40), run and climb W up to next Luminous Talus(41), more W, treelaunch W to activate Kay Noh, climb S to a wooden box, lauhch up with an arrow to NW Luminous Talus(42) on top of that little mountain, drop and glide down to sand seal, ride to activate gerudo town shrine, ride N to climb the left side of the valley, climb and run N to Luminous Talus(43), run and climb up E and N, get Double Axe from the bear riding boko, climb more NE to Rare Talus(44), climb up W and launch SE to Frost Talus(45), run W and treecarry E, run E, then glide N and run to Frost Talus(46), run E, treelaunch to Satori Mountain, activate shrine launch W to Rare Talus(47), **make night**

-warp back to Satori Mountain, Stalnox(48), down SW, save to get 5 shot Forest Dweller's Bow, run up again to launch N to Blue Hinox(49), ride and glide SE to Black Hinox(50)
+warp back to Satori Mountain, Stalnox(48), down SW, save and reload until you get a 5 shot modifier on the Forest Dweller's Bow, run up again to launch N to Blue Hinox(49), ride and glide SE to Black Hinox(50)

 warp to Kakariko, run E and more E to Hinox(51), heightlaunch NE to Blue Hinox(52), climb and run SE to Hinox(53), climb and run S to trees, launch S to Talus(54), run to Hateno Village, buy bomb arrows, activate shrine, heightlaunch W past the tower, climb up to Talus(55), **make night**, launch SW to Stalnox(56)